demichie/MrLavaLoba2/PYTHON/EXAMPLES/ETNA_LFS1/guide.md

     ```bash
     make
     ```
     If all steps were done correctly, the compilation will proceed without errors.
-An executable file (e.g., `mr_lava_loba.x`) will be created in the `src` directory or a parent directory.
+An executable file (`mr_lava_loba`) will be created in the `src` directory.

 ### 5.2.
 Running a Fortran Simulation

 Unlike the Python version, you run the compiled executable directly from the command line.

-1. The Fortran version will likely require an input file, similar to the `input_data.py` file but in a simple text format.
+1. The Fortran version will likely require an input file `mr_lava_loba.inp`, similar to the `input_data.py` file but in a simple text format.
 Check the `FORTRAN/EXAMPLES` directory for examples of how to structure this input file.
 2. To run a simulation, you would typically execute a command like:
     ```bash
-    ./mr_lava_loba.x name_of_your_input_file.txt
+    ./mr_lava_loba
     ```
-    (The exact command and executable name may vary.
-Refer to the specific examples provided with the Fortran code.)

 Remember to set the `LD_LIBRARY_PATH` (Step 4) in any new terminal session before running the executable.